asarav/Basic-Stock-Prediction/README.md

 # Basic-Stock-Prediction
-A simplistic attempt at applying machine learning to stock information
+A simplistic attempt at applying machine learning to stock information that works surprisingly well for long term investments.

 # Output to exe
 PyInstaller is used.